What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

-Before making the investment to have injection-mold tooling made or high-volume machining processes, you likely will want to test a part that is as close to the production part as possible.
+Before making the investment to have injection-mould tooling made or high-volume machining processes, you likely will want to test a part that is as close to the production part as possible.
 CNC machining is the best option for this situation.

 Additionally, engineers often need just one or maybe a few parts for test fixtures, assembly jigs, or assembly fixtures.
 Machining is the best option here as well, but traditional machine shops often charge a significant non-recurring engineering (NRE) charge for programming and fixturing.
 This NRE charge often makes getting very small quantities not affordable.
 The automated CNC machining process eliminates the upfront NRE costs and is able to offer quantities as low as one part at an affordable price and get parts in your hands in as fast as 1 day.

-Injection molding is better suited to support larger amounts of samples for functional or market testing, bridge tooling, or low-volume production.
+Injection moulding is better suited to support larger amounts of samples for functional or market testing, bridge tooling, or low-volume production.
 If you need parts before a steel tool can be made (typically 6 to 10 weeks with other molders) or your volume requirements don't justify expensive steel production tooling, we can supply production parts to meet your full requirements (up to 10,000+ parts) in 1 to 15 days.